rufhausen/bands/readme.md

 ### Notes
 - When albums are seeded, the application will attempt to create some placeholder album covers using a placeholder.
 The same will happen each time an album is user-created.
+- When bands are deleted, their associated albums are deleted using a model event in the Band model.
 - I've created an additional table for 'genres'.
 Since this data is essentially static, I've overridden the model's all() method to cache the genres list.